-The Direct Entry Pilot Scheme (Managed Path/UK Service Pilot) is an exciting career pathway for experienced, high calibre Qualified Service Pilots of the Army Air Corps, Royal Air Force, Royal Marines and Royal Navy who are within 2 years of their exit point.
+The Direct Entry Pilot Scheme (Managed Path/UK Service Pilot) is an exciting career pathway for experienced Pilots from the Army Air Corps, Royal Air Force, Royal Marines and Royal Navy who have completed their minimum service.

 To apply please contact your Career Manager.

-- Eligibility criteria for the British Airways Managed Path is contained in Tri-Service 2014 DIN 01-180 and we ask that you please read this Instruction
+The eligibility criteria for the British Airways Managed Path is contained in Tri-Service 2014 DIN 01-180.
+Please read this Instruction carefully.

 - A minimum of 1500 hours flying experience on any service aircraft.